node-prism/grove/README.md

 # Sockets

-`/src/app/socket/jobs/send-email.ts` maps to a command named `/jobs/send-email` at endpoint `ws://localhost:PORT/`.
-To execute a command, send a message with this shape:
+`/src/app/socket/jobs/send-email.ts` is associated with a command named `/jobs/send-email` at the endpoint `ws://localhost:PORT/`.
+To run a command, send a message in this format:

 ```typescript
 {